Silicone rubber extrusion

 - Compatible with most clean-in-place lines

-- Compatible to clean-room manufacturing processes
+- Compatible with clean-room manufacturing processes

 - Low smoke and toxicity